 To combat climate change, federal and provincial carbon reduction targets and financial mechanisms to reduce carbon emissions are being considered and/or implemented, such as carbon taxes, carbon pricing and cap and trade.
 With each jurisdiction operating under different policies of climate change reform, the Company may require operational changes and/or incur significant financial costs to comply with the various reforms.
 Additionally, certain global climate change patterns (e.g. rising sea levels, changing rain fall) may impact sourcing of food and food ingredients.
-Any failure to adhere and adapt to climate change could result in fines or adversely affect the Company's reputation, operations or financial performance.
+Any failure to adapt to the impacts of climate change could affect the Company's reputation, operations or financial performance.